 There is no strict dress code at the mosque, although Muslim visitors are requested to dress conservatively if they intend entering the mosque.

 As has been mentioned, Non-Muslims are not permitted in the mosque, but if you want to get a rough idea of what the interior looks like, you can visit and enter the Tin Mal Mosque which was built along similar lines.

-Despite the fact that Non-Muslims are not allowed inside the mosque, it remains one of the most popular tourist attractions in Marrakech, not least because of its fascinating architecture.
+While this mosque isn’t really considered to be one of the best or most popular Morocco tourist attractions, it remains one of the most popular tourist attractions in Marrakech, not least because of its fascinating architecture.

 It is also only about 200 meters from Jemaa el-Fnaa, the main square and marketplace in Marrakech which has been in existence ever since the city was first founded.

 Jemaa el-Fna is an incredibly popular attraction that features in nearly all of our Morocco tour packages, as well as in most of our Egypt and Morocco tours.